craigtaub/check-v8-optimised/README.md

 npm run test
 npm run lint
 ```

-Why is lib/index.js left out of linting?

-As ESLint parses the whole file into AST first, and then processes it, there was no way to disable the parser for the character %.

 ## How
 Using available low level diagnostic commands in the V8 engine, can ask if a given function is optimized.
 See below for possible reasons why.